 Secrets and Lies

 Some days ago I helped a coworker with an oddly behaving Makefile.
-I am a long time user of this tool and I am no longer surprised at ‘make’ doing the unexpected in many subtle ways.
-This time the problem was that a bunch of source files in a recursively invoked Makefile were compiled with the host C compiler rather than the cross-compiler as configured.Make, in the attempt of easing the poor programmer life, pre-defines a set of dependencies with a corresponding set of re-make rules.
-One of this implicit rule states how to build an object file (.o) from a C source file (.c).
-The rule is somewhat like:
+I am a long-time user of this tool and am no longer surprised at ‘make’ doing the unexpected in many subtle ways.
+This time the problem was that a bunch of source files in a recursively invoked Makefile were compiled with the host C compiler rather than the cross-compiler as configured.
+Make, in an attempt to ease the poor programmer’s life, pre-defines a set of dependencies with a corresponding set of re-make rules.
+One of these implicit rules states how to build an object file (.o) from a C source file (.c).
+The rule is somewhat like this:

-%.o: %.c
+.o: %.c

-$(CC) -c $(CPPFLAGS) $(CFLAGS) $<
+$(CC) -c $(CPPFLAGS) $(CFLAGS)

 And by default, the CC variable is set to ‘cc’, i.e. the default C compiler on Unix systems.
 Bear in mind that this is a recursively invoked make, therefore it is expected to be hidden at least one level away from the programmer.
-In the other hand the build has configured the top level make to use the cross compiler arm-linux-gcc.
-The problem could happen also because ‘make’ has a local scope for variables, i.e. variables are not exported by default to the recursively invoked makefiles.
+In the other hand the build has configured the top-level make to use the cross-compiler arm-linux-gcc.
+The problem could also happen because ‘make’ has a local scope for variables, i.e. variables are not exported by default to the recursively invoked makefiles.

-The hard part in spotting the problem is that everything works as expected, i.e. the build operation completes without a glitch a you are left wondering why your shared libraries is not loaded on the target system.
+The hard part in spotting the problem is that everything works as expected, i.e. the build operation completes without a glitch a you are left wondering why your shared libraries are not loaded on the target system.

 If you want to go up with the abstraction level you must accept two things: